armandmcqueen/tf-tp-hvd-dlami/README.md

 ### Quick Start Steps

         1. Customize S3_BUCKET and S3_PREFIX variables in prepare-s3-bucket.sh and execute the script.
            S3_BUCKET variable must be set to an existing bucket.
-To optimize performance and minimze overall cost, it is recommended that S3_BUCKET be in the region where you plan to do distributed training.
+To optimize performance and cost, it is recommended that S3_BUCKET be in the region where you plan to do distributed training.

            This script downloads [Coco 2017](http://cocodataset.org/#download) dataset and Coco